zurgeg/linux_rocksmith/guides/setup/arch-pipewire.md

 In theory, this should also work with Lutris runners (located in `$HOME/.local/share/lutris/runners/wine/`)

-To register wineasio (so that it can be used in the prefix), run the `wineasio-register` script and set the `WINEPREFIX` to Rocksmiths.
+To register wineasio (so that it can be used in the prefix), run the `wineasio-register` script that comes in the wineasio zip and set the `WINEPREFIX` to Rocksmiths.

 ```
 env WINEPREFIX=$STEAMLIBRARY/steamapps/compatdata/221680/pfx ./wineasio-register